 - Right Branch Wairoa Hut has been removed and the tramping track in that valley is no longer maintained.

 - Mt Richmond Forest Park access roads - in Blenheim, this information is displayed on Northbank Road just off SH6.
 Check if the access roads to Mt Richmond Forest Park are open on this page or at the DOC Regional Visitor Centre in Nelson +64 3 546 9339.

 - Access to Saddle Hill, Zig Zag and Pukatea tracks in Mt Richmond Forest Park off Central Rd in Hira Forest are closed due to forestry operations.

 - The bridge over Hacket Stream to Whispering Falls has been destroyed and this track is now closed.

 - Mt Richmond - Motueka Gorge: Numerous windfalls along this route have made it difficult to traverse.
 Trampers should be prepared to spend up to 12 hours between Blue Glen Road and Hunters Hut.

-- The gate on the Rainbow Road between Hanmer Springs and St Arnaud is open from 26 December to Easter Monday.
+- The gate on the Rainbow Road between Hanmer Springs and St Arnaud is closed.
+The open season is from 26 December to Easter Monday.

 back to top